-I love to travel light, but shoes are always a problem.
-I’ve tried to adhere to a one-pair policy, but it’s just not possible if I plan to keep fit, visit cold places and trek in the wilderness.
-I’ve attempted to find an all-round travel shoe, but again, there’s nothing that remotely covers all seasons and all uses.
+I love to travel light, but travel shoes are always a problem.
+I’ve tried to adhere to a one-pair policy, but it’s just not possible if I plan to keep fit, visit cold places, and trek in the wilderness.
+I’ve attempted to find an all-around travel shoe, but again, there’s nothing that remotely covers all seasons and all uses.

-In my quest to keep it light, I’ve finally realised that travel shoes involve some strategy.
+In my quest to keep it light, I’ve finally realized that travel shoes involve some strategy.
 I found the perfect running shoe, the perfect hot weather shoe, but dealing with winter is still a problem.
-Do you buy a travel shoe that accommodates average winters and average summers, or do you buy a specific winter shoe just when you visit cold places?
+Do you buy a travel shoe that accommodates average winters and average summers?
+Or, do you buy a specific winter shoe just when you visit cold places?